As school year begins, group offers taste of Lasagna Love

 Gotimer works with a number of regional coordinators to help get meals delivered.
 In Pitt County, the coordinator is Kim Kazda.

-She became involved with the organization last November, after a friend from Greenville moved out of state.
+She became involved with the organization last November, after a friend moved out of state.

 “Quickly upon arrival, her and her husband became ill with COVID,” Kazda said.
 “They were in a new community, not able to leave their home, with small children with very little support.
 We were looking for ways to get supplies and meals to them in their rural area and a simple Google search led me to Lasagna Love.”